HopeMohola/Choice-of-Restaurants/README.md

 - Scrape aesthetic tags or photo metadata to build a visual-style predictor
 - Apply sentiment analysis to reviews
 - Build a mobile dashboard to rank restaurants nearby by value-for-money

+# 11. Challenges experienced:
+The currencies were different.
+So I might have a higher amount but it could be low in value.